telerik/reporting-docs/knowledge-base/adjust-crosstab-to-page-width.md

 The paper width and margins are in the format `1.5in`, so the above Expression removes the unit 'in' to be able to divide the available width by the total number of columns, and then re-adds the unit 'in' to the final width.
 If you use different units, i.e. 'cm', etc., you need to change the expression correspondingly.

+>important The Expression assumes that the page mode is __Portrait__.
+When the page is in Landscape mode, you have to replace the Width with the Height and the Right/Left margins with the Top/Bottom ones.

 If there is other content that needs to be on the page away from the crosstab, it may be necessary to subtract other (constant) values from the total available page width.

 >important The column width may only grow dynamically.
 For that reason, you need to make its default (design-time) width smaller than the minimum expected column width.